nuejs/nue/packages/www3/docs/global-design-system-guide.md

 # Building a global design system
-A global design system is your entire `@base` directory.
-It contains the shared foundation in `@base/@shared` that all sites inherit from, plus application patterns like blogs and documentation that sites can use and customize.
-This is what enables the 90% reuse principle: you build the foundation once, and new sites need only minimal overrides to express their unique personality.
+The `@base` directory is your global design system - the foundation that all sites inherit from.
+You build it once, then new sites need only minimal overrides to express their personality.

-This guide walks through organizing your `@base` directory.
-We'll cover what goes where, why each directory exists, and how to think about what belongs in the shared foundation versus what should be site-specific.
-The goal is a system where any site you build is a single CSS file providing personality and the rest is (AI-assisted) content.

-The examples follow the structure created by `nue create multi-site`, which demonstrates the essential organization without going deep into design implementation.
+This guide shows you how to organize this directory:

+**@shared/design** - CSS files that load automatically in all inheriting sites.
+Your base typography, colors, layout patterns.

+**@shared/lib** - Optional components and effects that sites choose to include.
+Charts, animations, specialized interactions.

+**@shared/data** - YAML and JSON files that provide template data across all sites.

+**Application dirs** - like blogs and documentation that sites inherit.

+The goal: any new site is a minimal amount of CSS for personality and everything else is just content (`.md` files).

-## Creating the @base structure
+## The @base structure
 Start by creating the `@base` directory at the root of your project.
 This becomes your foundation that all sites inherit from.

 ```